samadhism/TicketBookingSystemBackend/README.md

 To set up and run the application, ensure you have the following installed:

-Java Development Kit (JDK): Version 17 or higher
+Java Development Kit (JDK): Version 11 or higher

+Node.js and npm: Latest LTS version

+MySQL Database: Version 8.0 or higher

-Apache Maven: Version 3.8.1 or higher
+Maven: Version 3.6.3 or higher

-Node.js and npm: Version 16 or higher (if the frontend is separate and managed with Node.js)

-MySQL: For database setup

-How to Build and Run the Application

-Clone the Repository

-git clone <repository_url>
+Backend Setup

+Navigate to the backend directory of the project:

-cd TicketBooking
+cd backend

-Configure the Database

-Open the src/main/resources/application.properties file.

-Update the database configuration:
+Configure the database connection in the application.properties file:

-spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
+spring.datasource.url=jdbc:mysql://localhost:3306/ticket_booking
 spring.datasource.username=your_username
 spring.datasource.password=your_password

-Build the Application
+Build the backend application using Maven:

-Run the Maven build command:

-./mvnw clean install
+mvn clean install

-Run the Application

-Start the Spring Boot application:
+Run the Spring Boot application:

-./mvnw spring-boot:run
+mvn spring-boot:run

+Frontend Setup

+Navigate to the frontend directory of the project:

+cd frontend

+Install dependencies:

+npm install

+Start the React.js application:

+npm start

+Access the application at http://localhost:3000.

 Usage Instructions

 Configuring the System

-Ensure the database is up and running with the required schema.
+Ensure the backend and frontend are running.

-Load any initial data, if necessary, using scripts or manual insertion.

-Starting the System
+Create initial data by running the provided SQL script (initial_data.sql) in your MySQL database.

-Access the application by navigating to http://localhost:8080 in your web browser after starting the backend.
+Open the application in your browser and log in as an administrator to configure events and ticket types.

 UI Controls

+Login Page:

+Enter your credentials to access the platform.

+Dashboard:

+Admin users can manage events, view sales data, and monitor user activity.

+Regular users can browse available events and purchase tickets.

+Event Listing:

-Browse Events: View a list of available events with details.
+Displays a list of upcoming events.

-Search Bar: Locate events by name, date, or location.
+Clicking on an event shows detailed information, including ticket availability.

+Ticket Purchase:

-Book Tickets: Select an event and specify the number of tickets to book.
+Select the number of tickets and proceed to payment.

-Manage Bookings: View or cancel existing bookings through the user profile.
+User Profile:

+View and manage your ticket purchases and account settings.